sebastian-weisshaar/Autodiff/README.md

 $$f(\boldsymbol{x})=\log(x_1) + \sin(x_2) + x_3$$

-Below we demonstrate how to find the function value, Jacobian using reverse mode and partial derivative of $\frac{\partial f}{\partial x_1}$ using forward mode at point $x =[1,3,5]$ .
+We demonstrate how to find the function value, Jacobian using reverse mode, and the partial derivative of $\frac{\partial f}{\partial x_1}$ using forward mode at point $x =[1,3,5]$ .

 In order to obtain the partial derivative (or direction derivative), the user must specify a seed vector.
-The seed must be of the same dimensions as the input vector.
+The seed vector must be of the same dimensions as the input vector.

 ```Python
 import autodiff as AD